qalle2/nes-disasm/README.md

 # nes-disasm
 An NES (6502) disassembler.
 The output is compatible with [asm6f](https://github.com/freem/asm6f).
 Work in progress.

+Notes:
-Note: the Linux script `test` is intended for my personal use.
+* The Linux script `test` is intended for my personal use.
 Do not run it without reading it.
+* The program does not support iNES ROM files (`.nes`) yet; to convert one into a raw PRG ROM data file, use `ines_split.py` from [my NES utilities](https://github.com/qalle2/nes-util).

 ## Features
 * Uses labels for memory-mapped hardware registers.
-* Searches for PRG ROM labels (does not work with bankswitched games).
+* Searches for RAM and PRG ROM labels (does not work with bankswitched games).

 ## Command line arguments
 ```